 Our research effort aims to extract data related to populism from news websites and from their respective Twitter accounts, and then to analyze the common corpus of those two.
-The data of this chapter are articles from six well-known news websites: "kathimerini.gr", "efsyn.gr", "avgi.gr", tovima.gr", "tanea.gr", "protothema.gr".
+The data of this paper are articles from six well-known news websites: "kathimerini.gr", "efsyn.gr", "avgi.gr", tovima.gr", "tanea.gr", "protothema.gr".
 One of the websites from which articles were also collected is "real.gr", however it was subsequently removed from the analysis, as it was not possible to collect data from its Twitter account, as the API returned no tweets before the 25th of February.
 The aforementioned websites were chosen due to their high user traffic.
 The period during which the articles were collected was February 1-27, 2022.
-The articles were collected from two sources using two methods: from the websites using the web scraping method and from the Twitter accounts of the same websites using the Twitter API method (For more details on web scraping and Twitter API see Appendix[2]).
+The articles were collected from two sources using two methods: from the websites using the web scraping method and from the Twitter accounts of the same websites using the Twitter API method.
 Web scraping was carried out three times a day with a time interval of 6 hours between them (10:00, 16:00, 22:00).
 Text mining via the Twitter API was performed once on March 3 and all tweets from the accounts of the above websites for the entire month of February were collected.
 All of the above procedures were performed by writing code in the R programming language.
 Below we present an analysis of these two methods.